Scranton Truck Accident Lawyer

 Speed and Aggressive Driving

 Excessive speeding makes it impossible for truck drivers to stop safely or navigate turns properly.
-Some drivers engage in aggressive behaviors like tailgating, unsafe passing, or failing to check blind spots – actions that are especially dangerous given the size and weight of commercial vehicles.
+Some drivers act aggressively.
+They tailgate, pass unsafely, or forget to check blind spots.
+These actions are very dangerous, especially with large commercial vehicles.

 The common thread in most cases is that someone chose convenience or profit over safety.
-Whether it’s a driver cutting corners or a company ignoring regulations, these decisions have serious consequences for innocent Scranton residents sharing the road.
+Whether a driver cuts corners or a company ignores rules, these choices hurt innocent Scranton residents on the road.

 Why Truck Accidents Are So Devastating